MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 4. Choose Save to save the address.

 5. Repeat steps 5 through 7 for additional addresses.
-When you’ve finished entering addresses, close the window.
+When you've finished entering addresses, close the window.

-6. In the Company Setup window, choose OK to save the addresses you’ve entered.
+6. In the Company Setup window, choose OK to save the addresses you've entered.

 7. To print a list of the company settings, open the Company Setup window; then choose File \>\> Print.